 The interviewer may have noted that the informant has more than one mortgage.
-If the second mortgage is for house purchase, the amount should be added to the amount of the first mortgage if mortgage sources are the same and the combined figure coded: where the sources of mortgages differ each should be coded separately The source of the mortgage at Q21(a) should be that of the largest mortgage.
+If the second mortgage is for house purchase, the amount should be added to the amount of the first mortgage if mortgage sources are the same and the combined figure coded: where the sources of mortgages differ each should be coded separately.
+The source of the mortgage at Q21(a) should be that of the largest mortgage.
 If any mortgage is not for home purchase (ie it is for home improvement or some other purposes) it becomes in effect a loan and should be at Q40 etc.

-An option mortgage at time of interview should be coded "1" Treat DK as non-option.
+An option mortgage at time of interview should be coded "l" Treat DK as non-option.

-70- 77 CODING NOTES

-res.
-Jan.
-77 SCHEDULE: A Q: 22

-SUBJECT: "Interest - on ly" mortgages
+SUBJECT: "Interest - only" mortgages

-REFER ALSO TO Q: 21

-CODE: •

 At 130 code the interest paid.

-POINTS TO NOTE:

-The amount shown at code to be abated because: 130 as the interest on a m ortgage or loan, may have
+The amount shown at code 130 as the interest on a mortgage or loan, may have to be abated because:

-i it includes a premiu um on an endowment policy co vering repayment of

-- principal (such a premium should be checked against Q37(a) to see if it is included there: if it is not, then it should be transferred and coded at code 199), or - ii it includes an insurance premium on the structure of the accommodation (such a premium should be checked against Q24 to see if it is included there: if it is not, then it should be transferred and coded at code 110), or - iii it includes a mortgage protection premium (check premium against Q37(a) to see if it is included there: if not, then it should be transferred and coded at 196).
+- i it includes a premium on an endowment policy covering repayment of principal (such a premium should be checked against Q37(a) to see if it is included there: if it is not, then it should be transferred and coded at code 199), or - ii it includes an insurance premium on the structure of the accommodation (such a premium should be checked against Q24 to see if it is included there: if it is not, then it should be transferred and coded at code 110), or - iii it includes a mortgage protection premium (check premium against Q37(a) to see if it is included there: if not, then it should be transferred and coded at 196).